JRGruhnert/h8s-automatic/README.md

     kubectl -n <namespace> get events --sort-by='.metadata.creationTimestamp'
     ```

-Resolving problems that you have could take some tweaking of your YAML manifests in order to get things working, other times it could be a external factor like permissions on a NFS server.
-If you are unable to figure out your problem see the support sections below.

 ## 🧹 Tidy up

 Once your cluster is fully configured and you no longer need to run `just configure`, it's a good idea to clean up the repository by removing the [template](./template) directory and any files related to the templating process.
 This will help eliminate unnecessary clutter from the upstream template repository and resolve any "duplicate registry" warnings from Renovate.